Daave2/amazon-scraper-2025/docs/TEAM_COMMUNICATION.md

 1. **Automated Reports** - No action needed!
 Reports arrive at scheduled times.
 2. **On-Demand Reports** - Click the button for the report you want.
-3. **Review Data** - Use the information to prioritize stock checks and resolve issues.
+3. **Review Data** - Use the information to identify stores needing support and prioritize interventions.

 ### Benefits

-✅ **Faster Issue Resolution** - Identify and locate problem items instantly ✅ **Better Prioritization** - Focus on stores and items with the biggest impact ✅ **Reduced Manual Work** - No more manually checking each store individually ✅ **Real-Time Insights** - Multiple daily updates keep you informed ✅ **Team Visibility** - Everyone sees the same data at the same time
+✅ **Real-Time Visibility** - Multiple daily updates keep you informed throughout the day ✅ **Better Prioritization** - Focus on stores and items with the biggest impact ✅ **Reduced Manual Work** - No more manually checking each store individually ✅ **Team Visibility** - Everyone sees the same data at the same time ✅ **On-Demand Access** - Trigger any report instantly with Quick Actions

+### Future Enhancements

+We're exploring the possibility of sending INF item lists directly to individual store group chats (without Quick Actions access) to give them visibility into their specific issues.

 ### Support